Direct cremation

 A direct cremation is where the body of the person who has died is taken straight to the crematorium and cremated without a funeral ceremony.

-It is the most pared back of funeral services, a straightforward transfer from A to B, with minimal involvement by staff or bereaved families.
+Where online direct cremation providers are used, it is the most pared back of disposal services, a straightforward transfer from A to B, with minimal involvement by staff and none from bereaved families.

-Over the last few years, direct cremations have increased significantly in the UK.
 The latest Sun Life Cost of Dying Report 2025 suggests 20% of all funerals are now direct cremations.
-That’s one in every five deaths resulting in a direct cremation.
+That’s one in every five deaths resulting in a direct cremation now, with quite possibly even more as the many pre-paid direct cremation plans come into fruition over the coming years.
 Nobody is quite sure why.

 What do you need to know about direct cremation?